Battle of Baghuz Fawqani: Following the battle

 On 29 April, IS leader Abu Bakr al-Baghdadi appeared in a video for the first time in five years, discussing topics concerning the group, including its increasing resurgence in Libya along with the 2019 Sri Lanka Easter bombings, stating that the attacks were revenge for the events in Baghuz Fawqani.
 On the events in Baghuz Fawqani itself Abu Bakr al-Baghdadi stated: "The battle of Baghouz is finished, but it demonstrated the barbarity and savagery of the nation of the Cross towards the nation of Islam..." while adding "There will be more to come after this battle."

 In March 2021, two years after the battle, Rudaw reported on the state of Baghuz Fawqani.
 The town lacked basic utilities such as electricity and running water, and many buildings remained in ruins.
-According to Baghuz chieftain Salim Khalaf, "A total of 650 houses were completely destroyed during the fight to recapture Baghouz [from ISIS].
+According to Baghuz chieftain Salim Khalaf, "A total of 650 houses were completely destroyed during the fight to recapture Baghouz [from IS].
 Another 2,000 households were damaged.
 Only 1,000 houses remained intact and did not see destruction."
 Most residents were reportedly reluctant to return, fearing attacks by IS remnants, and the residents that had returned to the town struggled to make a living.

 In November 2021, United States Central Command officially acknowledged that the bombing over Baghuz on March 18, 2019 had killed dozens of civilians.
 The acknowledgement came in response to an inquiry from The New York Times.
 They stated that 80 people had been killed including at least 16 Islamic State fighters.